Visiting the Lake District in February allows you to experience a very different version of this stunning part of the world.

 Frost and even snow are not unusual, especially on higher ground.

-This makes it one of the wetter months, so waterproof clothing and sturdy boots are essential for any outdoor activities.
+This makes it one of the wetter months, so waterproof clothing and sturdy boots are essential for outdoor activities.

 Despite the chill and precipitation, visiting the Lake District in February has its perks.